samsomsabu/IOT-/README.md

 # IOT-
-each of the works are in different brances
+each of the works are in different branches